-- Students are praised whenever appropriate - Form Tutors, Year Managers, SLT and other appropriate staff are informed of good work so that praise can be reinforced. - Praise points are issued for effort and for positive contributions to the College.
-At the end of each half term students can spend the balance of their praise points on high street vouchers, College passes or donate to charity. - Work of students is displayed inside and outside teaching rooms. - Names of students producing good work are systematically listed in the e-Newsletter, on the Plasma and subject / form notice boards. - In the corridor between Kingston Reception, Q block and in Barossa Reception we have the 'Corridor of Success'.
-This includes framed photos of students who achieve national success (or the equivalent) hung on the wall to celebrate their achievements. - Year Managers' commendations for those students who have achieved regional success or equivalent will be published on the website, along with electronic versions of the corridor of success. - Pastoral teams organise a termly 'celebration event' appropriate to the age of their year group for students demonstrating 'across the board' success. - Faculties organise regular celebratory assemblies or yearly awards evenings to publicise outstanding achievement inside and outside of the classroom environment. - Cumulative year based 'league tables' may be produced leading to small tutor group awards (early lunch, mufti day, cup, teddy, etc). - College staff recognise outstanding achievement or work in yearly awards ceremonies. - Principal recognises outstanding individual achievement or resilience in half-termly red-carpet events.
+- Students are verbally praised whenever appropriate. - Form Tutors, Year Managers, SLT and other appropriate staff are informed of good work so that praise can be reinforced. - Positive Behaviour points are issued for effort and for positive contributions to the College.
+At the end of each half term students can spend the balance of their praise points on high street vouchers, College passes or donate to charity.

+- Work of students is displayed inside and outside teaching rooms. - Names of students producing good work are systematically listed in the e-Newsletter, on the Plasma and subject / form notice boards. - In corridors we have the 'Corridor of Success'.
+This includes framed photos of students who achieve national success (or the equivalent) hung on the wall to celebrate their achievements. - Year Managers' commendations for those students who have achieved regional success or equivalent will be published on the website and in the newsletter, along with electronic versions of the corridor of success. - Pastoral teams organise a termly 'celebration event' appropriate to the age of their year group for students demonstrating 'across the board' success. - The College organises regular celebratory assemblies or yearly awards evenings to publicise outstanding achievement inside and outside of the classroom environment. - Cumulative year based 'league tables' may be produced leading to small tutor group awards (early lunch, mufti day, cup, teddy, etc). - College staff recognise outstanding achievement or work in yearly awards ceremonies. - The Principal recognises outstanding individual achievement or resilience in half-termly redcarpet events.